mecaneer23/md-table-to-lines/README.md

 - `last_line_idx` (int): The index of the last line of the markdown table to be converted.
 - `filename` (str, optional): The name of the markdown file containing the table.
 Default is "README.md".
 - `remove` (list[str], optional): The list of characters to be removed from each line.
 Default is an empty list.
-- `column_count` (int, optional): The number of columns in the markdown table.
-Default is 2.

 ## Returns